Aifa Azman

-Aifa Azman (born 18 December 2001 in Kedah) is a Malaysian professional squash player.
-As of December 2021, she was ranked number 36 in the world.
+Aifa Azman (born 18 December 2001) is a Malaysian professional squash player.
+In November 2022, she achieved her career-high ranking of World No. 21.
+She was ranked world No. 35, as of September 2024.

 Career

-She won the 2018 Malaysian Squash Tour II and 2021 Malaysian Open Squash Championships professional tournaments.
+Azman won the 2018 Malaysian Squash Tour II and 2021 Malaysian Open Squash Championships professional tournaments.
 She became the youngest Malaysian Winner on the PSA Tour.

 She also competed at the 2018 Commonwealth Games which was also her maiden Commonwealth Games appearance.

 In 2022, she won a bronze at the 2022 Women's World Team Squash Championships.

+After a first round exit at the 2024 PSA Women's World Squash Championship in May, Azman helped Malaysia win another bronze medal at the December 2024 Women's World Team Squash Championships.